GabeScott/standard-works-vault/General Conference/1999 April - Your Name Is Safe in Our Home.md

 # Your Name Is Safe in Our Home

-*By Cree-L Kofford - Of the Seventy*
+By Elder Cree-L Kofford - *Of the Seventy*

 *Given in the April session of the 1999 General Conference*

+>*There are those among us who would recoil in horror at the thought of stealing another person’s money or property but who don’t give a second thought to stealing another person’s good name or reputation.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/your-name-is-safe-in-our-home?lang=eng)